Tochey/statcrawler/README.md

 # statcrawler
-A lightweigh status page agrregator.
+A lightweight status page agrregator.
 Status pages we offer are Zoom
   GoToAssist
   Egnyte